Holographic entanglement renormalisation for fermionic quantum matter: Preliminaries and definitions

-The integral runs over all \(\vec k-\)space points where the \(\omega=0\) Greens function is positive, and the Fermi surface is defined as the set of points in \(\vec k-\)space where \(G\left( \omega=0,\vec k \right) \) changes sign.
-This quantity can be related to a topological winding number that counts the number of poles and zeros in the Greens function~\cite{seki2017topological}, and responds to a flux that pierces the system~\cite{oshikawa2000topological}.
-For gapless systems, \(V_L\) is equal to the average number density of electrons in the system, leading to Luttinger's theorem~\cite{luttinger1960fermi,luttinger1960ground,oshikawa2000topological, seki2017topological,Heath_2020,anirbanurg1,anirbanurg2}.
-This theorem states that the Luttinger volume at $T=0$ is preserved upon the adiabatic introduction of electronic interactions (as long as the system does not undergo a quantum phase transition).
+The integral (referred to as Luttinger's integral) runs over all \(\vec k-\)space points where the \(\omega=0\) Greens function is positive, and the Fermi momentum \(k_F\) is defined as the set of points in \(\vec k-\)space where \(G_{\vec k}(\omega=0)\) changes sign.
+Luttinger's integral can be shown to be topological in nature~\cite{seki2017topological,oshikawa2000topological}, promoting Luttinger's volume to the status of a topological invariant that characterises the system.
+For systems with long-lived excitations close to the Fermi surface, \(V_L\) is equal to the average number density of electrons in the system, leading to Luttinger's theorem~\cite{luttinger1960fermi,luttinger1960ground,Heath_2020}.
+For systems with gapped excitations in the momentum window \(k \leq k^*\) above the ground state, the violation \(\Delta V_L\) of Luttinger's theorem can be quantified through a count of the bound states~\cite{anirbanurg1}: